DeMarkAnalytics/selenium-cucumber-ts/README.md

 Idea from this ruby project and ported to typescript: https://github.com/selenium-cucumber/selenium-cucumber-ruby

-Not all steps are implemented but there are enought implemented to be very useful.
+Not all steps are implemented but there are enough implemented to be very useful.

 ## how to use:
 Add to your project